Technical Deep Dive

 Every credential access, token refresh, and asset delivery is logged.
 Full audit trail for compliance.

-Patent-Protected Architecture
+Patent-Pending Architecture

 Broker vs. Plugin-Stored Credentials